 The State plans to continue its current activities to promote fair housing choice, including education and enforcement of state and federal fair housing laws.
 The need for education in regard to fair housing issues is a priority with the State.
 There is a continued effort to educate, not only ourselves, but also grantees, landlords, and the general public.
+We are currently seeking new opportunities to promote fair housing and improve awareness among our key partners.

 Since 1986, the State has annually, under the Governor's signature, issued and distributed a proclamation, which marks the anniversary of the Federal Fair Housing Law.
 This proclamation is issued with a cover letter to all communities/municipalities from our Community Development Director.
 HUD's most recent brochures are included with this mailing when available.
-SCBG recipients carry out special activities.
+SCBG recipients also carry out special activities.

-Primary actions taken by local grantees of Small Cities Block Grant funds to further fair housing during 2010:
+Primary actions taken by local grantees of SCBG funds to further fair housing during 2011:

-- Passing or reaffirming Fair Housing Resolutions; - Annually update Fair Housing Plan; - Fair Housing Link on websites: - Publish Public Service Announcements to educate the public concerning housing related issues including discrimination; - Notifying local newspapers of fair housing initiatives; - Notifying local realtors of fair housing initiatives; - Sending information to town halls and county commission offices educating citizens about impediments to fair housing choice; and - Declaring April as Fair Housing Month (382 localities).
+- Passing or reaffirming Fair Housing Resolutions; - □ Annually update Fair Housing Plan; - □ Fair Housing Link on websites; - Publish Public Service Announcements to educate the public concerning housing related issues including discrimination; - Notifying local newspapers of fair housing initiatives; - Notifying local realtors of fair housing initiatives; - Sending information to town halls and county commission offices educating citizens about impediments to fair housing choice; and - Declaring April as Fair Housing Month in 14 cities and 9 counties throughout the state.